PMEAL/porespy-frontend/README.md

 ## TODO:

-- Ask how the GUI should look like?
+- Change GUI to make it look like mock gui design?
 - Ask what routes are needed?
 (About Page, Contact Page, things like that)
 - Get a Favicon.ico
 - CSS Stylings